 “It’s very important that we think about processes and structures for companies to have in place that can create such inclusive and innovative environments,” he said.
 “That’s what I think should be relevant in the future of supply chain management, going down the road.”

 Curious to learn more about research from the Broad College?
-Tune into the Spartan Bizcast each month to hear from Broad faculty on how our work is making a difference for the business world.
-Narayanan will be the featured guest on the November 2019 episode of the Spartan Bizcast podcast to air later this month.
+Tune in to the Spartan BizCast each month to hear from Broad faculty on how our work is making a difference for the business world.
+Narayanan will be the featured guest on the November 2019 episode, set to air later this month.